 This is an ideal opportunity for a talented, experienced policy expert and advocate to have a significant impact on civil liberties and civil rights in Florida and nationwide.
 The professional who holds this position will have the opportunity to significantly influence the shape of a well- respected and effective organization’s advocacy initiatives.

 The ACLU of Florida has adopted a “campaign” approach for its work.
 Work is focused on pursuing specific integrated advocacy campaigns to achieve measurable goals that will expand civil liberties and civil rights, while building the long-term power of the ACLU and the civil liberties movement.
 For the foreseeable future, the ACLU of Florida will focus on three campaigns: voting rights, criminal justice reform, and immigrants’ rights.
 The campaigns in which the organization engages are about integrated advocacy, and include strategies across several disciplines including lobbying, communications, litigation and grassroots organizing.

-- Track developing priority local ordinances, legislation, state administrative rules and similar public policies to ensure timely analysis and advocacy;
+- Track developing priority legislation, state administrative rules, local rules and ordinances and similar public policies to ensure timely analysis and advocacy;

 - Provide analysis, backgrounders, talking points and other educational materials;

-- Prepare testimony, letters, and memoranda stating the ACLU’s position and/or best practices on local ordinances, resolutions, legislation, administrative rules and similar public policies related to immigrants’ rights;
+- Prepare testimony, letters, and memoranda stating the ACLU’s position and/or best practices on legislation, resolutions, local ordinances, administrative rules and similar public policies related to voting rights;

-- Develop immigrants’ rights policy guidance and research immigrants’ rights policy issues;
+- Develop voting rights policy guidance and research voting rights policy issues;

 - Support partner engagement; recommend political and legislative strategies;